ZupIT/beagle-docs/Settings/content/fr/docs/API/Analytics.md

 ---
 title: Analytics
+weight: 308
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined